PaulMelloy/cercospoRa/README.md

 **Note:** Missing humidity values do not prevent the model from running and these days are assumed to not progress the model.
-The Racca and Jörg model returns `NA` values and the Wolf model returns `0` as seen in the `calc_DIV(dat = bris_formated)` function output.
+The Racca and Jörg model returns `NA` values and the Wolf model returns `0`.

 <br>

 ## Notes for contributors
 The `main` branch is the production branch and only provides functions to recreate the model described in Wolf and Verreet (2005) as explained in the paper.
 The `main` branch is locked, please contribute to the `dev` branch.
-The `dev` (development) branch also includes functions to recreate other *C. beticola* mechanistic models published by Racca and Jörg (2007) and auxiliary functions which might be helpful for future versions.
+The `plus_racca` (development) branch also includes functions to recreate other *C. beticola* mechanistic models published by Racca and Jörg (2007) and auxiliary functions which might be helpful for future versions.

 <br>